-The course heads back north on the PCT and turn right onto the #712 trail and back to the jeep road.
+You’ll run back the way you started, north on the PCT and turn right onto the #712 trail and back to the jeep road.
 The course then heads back north along Olallie Lake providing clear views of Olallie Lake and Olallie Butte.

 Leaving the aid station, you’ll take a different connector back to the PCT.
 This section of the course is the most remote and has some nice downhills, mixed with some rocky sections, and some views of Mt Hood.

 The trail drops over this section for 850 ft.
 It is gradually but noticeable.
-You could definitely make up time on this section if your legs have some reserves in them (but save them for the return trip to the finish!).
+You could definitely make up time on this section if your legs have some reserves in them (but save them for the return trip to the finish).
 You will hear cheers as you near the aid station from volunteers and crew.

 After dropping down to lake level, this section of the course stays close to the lake before returning to Aid Station 12.
-Although this section is seems flat, there are several quick ups and downs with short technical sections that can be trickier than expected.
+Although this section seems flat, there are several quick ups and downs with short technical sections that can be trickier than expected.

 From here, it’s a straight return on the PCT, with the short connectors to get to Olallie Meadows, and then on to the finish!

-All aid stations are stocked with the usual ultra food (i.e. chips, PBJ, fruit, cookies, crackers, candy), in addition to S-Caps, water, Glukos drink, and GU gels.
+All aid stations are stocked with the usual ultra food (i.e. chips, PBJ, fruit, cookies, crackers, candy), in addition to S-Caps, water, GU Hydration, and GU gels.
 There is also warm food available during the night.